 Of particular interest is the correlation length $\xi$ at the critical point $B_{\mathrm{f}} = J_0$ (for $\alpha \to \infty$) of the ground state quantum phase transition.
 Near the critical point we expect the quench dynamics to be the hardest to simulate as entanglement grows most strongly.
 Moreover, this point is of most interest as it can be related to its thermal counterpart, $\xi_\mathrm{T}$, and used to extract the universality of the transition exhibited in the model~\cite{Kar2017, Tit2019}.
 Because this problem is integrable, long-studied known solutions~\cite{derzhko1998numerical, calabrese2011quantum, calabrese2012quantum1, calabrese2012quantum2} can be used to benchmark quantum simulators.

 While the exact correlation length is defined in the infinite-time limit, Karl {\em et al.} showed that, surprisingly, $\xi(B_{\mathrm{f}},B_{\mathrm{i}})$ can be extracted from {\em short-time quenches} due to the different time scales for local and global equilibration~\cite{Kar2017}.
 This gives us an opportunity to explore the robustness to truncation in the MPS simulation under consideration here.
 Moreover, our previous results for the $\mathbb{Z}_2$ symmetry breaking DQPT indicate that expectation values of site-averaged and time-averaged 2-local observables may be robust to MPS truncation errors, even up to times where the state deviates considerably from the true state.
 For the DQPT spatial and temporal averaging played an important role in the rapid convergence with bond dimension truncation.
 This is not the case for the correlation length which depends on the correlation function between specific spins at a specific time.
-This paradigm thus allows us to explore further distinctions between micro- and macrostates and the tractability of quantum simulation.
+This paradigm thus allows us to explore further distinctions between microstate and macroproperties and the tractability of quantum simulation.